Prized Possessions at Petworth House

 Of particular interest was this intriguing self-portrait, painted c.1635 and shows Rembrandt at a period in his life when we was successful and rich - he had recently married and moved from his native Leiden to Amsterdam, where he had been made a burgess of the city, and where he was taking on pupils and studio assistants to learn his painting techniques.
 The portrait shows a confident man, aware of his importance and his skills as an artist.

 Every self-portrait by this great painter is important, and this particular work exemplifies his evolving painting style in the 1630s, when he experimented with how to paint different surfaces and materials (such as the curls of hair, described by scratching into wet paint with the wrong end of a paint brush).
 This self-portrait has only recently been reattributed as being by Rembrandt himself.
 As such it adds another picture to the known body of work painted by this celebrated and much-loved artist.

 Aspects unique to Petworth

-With Petworth House as a venue, the exhibition invites you to discover more about the influence of King William III and Queen Mary II on the Dutch-inspired design choices that were made for the property in the 1680s by the Duke and Duchess of Somerset at a seminal moment in the house's history.
+With Petworth House as a venue, the exhibition invited visitors to discover more about the influence of King William III and Queen Mary II on the Dutch-inspired design choices that were made for the property in the 1680s by the Duke and Duchess of Somerset at a seminal moment in the house's history.

-Unique to Petworth, the exhibition includes Dutch paintings on loan from the private collection of Lord Egremont that have never been displayed publicly at Petworth House before.
+Unique to Petworth, the exhibition included Dutch paintings on loan from the private collection of Lord Egremont that had never been displayed publicly at Petworth House before.

 Grinling Gibbons: The Painter in Wood

-There is also a unique opportunity to see a display of specially commissioned photographs of Grinling Gibbons' carvings by Peter Thuring, situated in the same room as the original carvings.
+There was also a unique opportunity to see a display of specially commissioned photographs of Grinling Gibbons' carvings by Peter Thuring, situated in the same room as the original carvings.